 Brooklyn funeral home reviews and or complaints

 Our online review-based consumer culture has reached the funeral business, and now you can review and compare funeral homes in Brooklyn online.
-Directory sites often include local business reviews and this can help you to learn about a funeral or cremation provider.
+Directory sites often include local business reviews, which can help you learn about a funeral or cremation provider.
 As with reviewing any service or product, some common sense and integrity must be employed.

-If you have a complaint against a funeral director or a funeral establishment you should attempt to resolve your complaint directly with the funeral home concerned.
-If you do not manage to reach a satisfactory resolution, then you can contact the NY Bureau of Funeral Directing.
-A formal complaint against a funeral establishment must be put in writing to them, and include copies of all documentation from the funeral home.
+If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
+If you do not reach a satisfactory resolution, you can contact the NY Bureau of Funeral Directing.
+A formal complaint against a funeral establishment must be put in writing to them and include copies of all documentation from the funeral home.

 New York State Department of Health

 875 Central Avenue